§ 32–541.07. Coordination of benefits.

 (3) Any agreement by an individual to waive his or her rights under this subchapter is void as against public policy.

-(j)(1) No insurer may offset or reduce benefits or income available to an eligible individual under an individual or group policy for temporary or short-term disability insurance based on estimated or actual benefits the eligible individual may or does receive under this subchapter, regardless of the jurisdiction in which the policy was issued, executed, written, or delivered.
+(j)(1) No insurer may offset or reduce benefits or income available to an eligible individual under an individual or group policy for temporary or short-term disability insurance based on estimated or actual benefits the eligible individual may or does receive under this subchapter, regardless of the jurisdiction in which such policy was issued, executed, written, or delivered.

 (2) Paragraph (1) of this subsection shall not apply to the actions of a self-insured employer or to the actions of an insurer to the extent the insurer is acting on behalf of a self-insured employer as a third-party administrator for the self-insured employer.